GramAddict/docs/quickstart.md

    ```
    pip3 -V
    ```
-   If it is not installed, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run `python get-pip.py` from the same folder where you just downloaded the file.
+   If it is not installed, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) (right click on the link -> save as) and run `python get-pip.py` from the same folder where you just downloaded the file.

 <br />